clxytn/clxytn.github.io/_posts/2020-10-30-case-study-successful-implementation-of-police-radio-system.markdown

 There is no substitute for structured, experienced planning, extensive technical expertise and skills, sound cooperative project management, and buy-in by all stakeholders.

+## EPILOGUE

+We are now in the process of completing the design and implementation of an expansion of the system to add the fire department to the existing police system infrastructure.

+The fire system also includes an in-building coverage solution for the hospital and transportable repeaters for fire department extended coverage when firefighters are inside structures with heavy RF shielding in confined spaces and isolated spaces.